starthq/search/README.md

-# StartHQ Provider API
+# Developer Docs

 ## Overview

-[StartHQ](https://starthq.com) provides federated search across all your web apps via a [browser extension](https://starthq.com/ext).
-This README describes how to implement your own search provider and requires that you have a StartHQ account with developer features enabled.
-To get this, simply sign up via the link above and then drop us a line requesting access via the "Feedback" item in the dropdown menu in the upper right.

-A screencast of the search functionality is available [here](https://www.dropbox.com/s/04rrwxuuvkzpyrp/starthq.mp4) - search demo is towards the end.
+StartHQ provides federated search across all your web apps via a [browser extension](https://starthq.com/ext).
+We expose a Search Provider API that lets developers add support for their favorite services.
+This document walks you through it.

-You can also [watch a video](https://www.youtube.com/watch?v=WFWxjSOQMVI) of a short talk introducing the API.
+You may want to [watch a video](https://www.youtube.com/watch?v=WFWxjSOQMVI) of a short talk introducing the API.
+It's worth noting that since the video was recorded, developer access has been enabled by default on all accounts, so you don't need to explicity request it.

 ## Quick Start

-There is one provider per app in the StartHQ [app directory](https://starthq.com/apps/).
-Below is an example of the provider definition for GitHub:
+Below is an example of a provider definition for GitHub:

 ```
 {
   search: [
     {
+      type:'link',
       query:'https://github.com/search?q={{term}}',
       translate:'parseHTML(response)',
       name:{